WalletConnect/contracts/README.md

 - Follows Solidity best practices
 - Implements Branching Tree Technique (BTT) for thorough testing

 For more detailed information, please refer to the full [architecture document](./docs/system-architecture.md).
+For deployment addresses, please refer to the [deployment addresses](./DEPLOYMENT_ADDRESSES.md).